gjcooper/VAULT/01_articles/estes2002traps.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Estes, W. K."
+author: Estes, W. K.
-title: "Traps in the route to models of memory and decision"
+title: Traps in the route to models of memory and decision
-publication: "Psychonomic Bulletin & Review"
+publication: Psychonomic Bulletin & Review
 date: 2002-03-01
 citekey: estes2002traps
 aliases:
-    - "Traps in the route to models of memory and decision"
+  - Traps in the route to models of memory and decision
 ---

 # Traps in the route to models of memory and decision